Books

 December 9, 2020, The conversation, Larry M. Silverberg.
 Fragments of energy – not particles or waves – may be the fundamental building blocks of the universe

 January 23, 2019, The conversation, Larry M. Silverberg.
-Women are better then men at the free throw line
+Women are better then men at the free throw line.
+See promotional video –>

 Articles in archival journals